mjayadharan/DAE-FINDER_dev/README.md

 ## ✨ Why DaeFinder?

-Real systems — chemical reaction networks, power grids, mechanical systems — are governed by a mix of **differential** equations (how things change in time) and **algebraic** constraints (relationships that always hold).
-DaeFinder automatically untangles both directly from time-series data:
+Various real-world systems like chemical reaction networks, power grids, mechanical systems etc are governed by a mix of **differential** equations (how things change in time) and **algebraic** constraints (relationships that always hold).
+DaeFinder automatically discovers and untangles both directly from time-series data:

 - 🧩 **Decouples algebraic & dynamic relations** — finds the constraints *and* the ODEs.
 - 🪶 **Model-agnostic by design** — plug in any estimator that implements `fit()` and `score()` (linear models, regularized regressors, or your own custom optimizer).